Malaria Causes, Symptoms and Treatment

 This is usually managed on an outpatient basis, unless the patient has other comorbidities.
 G6PD activity should be measured in P. vivax or P. ovale infections, as the primaquine (which is necessary to eliminate the dormant hypnozoites and prevent recurrence) can cause haemolysis in those with G6PD deficiency.

-Current guidelines suggest all patients with falciparum malaria should be admitted to hospital initially - even semi-immune patients may worsen quickly.
+Current guidelines suggest all patients with falciparum malaria should be admitted to hospital for the first 24 hours - even semi-immune patients may worsen quickly .
 High-quality supportive management is important in patients with severe or complicated malaria: HDU management should be available with facilities for transfer to ICU if further deterioration occurs despite appropriate treatment.

 Treatment for uncomplicated falciparum malaria

-Current UK guidelines suggest as possible alternative regimens for adults:
+Current UK guidelines suggest the following regimens for adults :